Birthing and Craniosacral Therapy

 Tongue and Lip Ties

-Tongue and Lip ties are increasingly being assessed and treated by Midwives and Doctors.
+Tongue and Lip ties are increasingly being assessed and treated by Midwives and Dentists.
 The impact of a tongue tie can be felt throughout the body.
 As a result of the ties, a baby cannot successfully latch at the nipple and transfer milk easily.
-Because the tie holds the tongue it is not able to fold around the nipple or extend out enough to take in enough nipple.
-Therefore, reducing baby’s latch.
+Because the tie holds the tongue to the floor of the mouth, it is not able to fold around the nipple or extend out enough to take in enough nipple.
+Therefore, reducing baby’s ability to latch correctly.
 This causes clicking or sucking in of air which can cause wind and pain issues such as colic in the newborn and baby.

 What does a Craniosacral treatment look like?